School of Planning, Public Policy and Management

 Department of Planning, Public Policy and Management

 The Department of Planning, Public Policy and Management was officially established in 1982.
-Referred to often as "3PM" or PPPM, it was created from the merger of the Wallace School of Community Service and Public Affairs (CSPA) and the Department of Urban and Regional Planning.
+Referred to often as "3PM" or "PPPM," it was created from the merger of the Wallace School of Community Service and Public Affairs (CSPA) and the Department of Urban and Regional Planning.
 The new department was located in the School of Architecture and Allied Arts to form PPPM.
 The department was authorized to offer the University's accredited professional master's degrees in urban planning and public affairs as well as the BA/BS in planning, public policy and management.

 The department continued to develop and evolve.
 In 1994 the Resource Assistance for Rural Environments (RARE) program was established.
 In 2001 the degree for the Public Policy and Management Program was changed from an MA or Master's in Public Affairs to a Master of Public Administration (MPA).
 Also in 2001, the department was granted approval from the Oregon University System to offer a one-year graduate certificate program in Not-for-Profit Management.
 In April 2011, the department officially launched its new Master of Nonprofit Management program and graduate certificate in Oregon Leadership in Sustainability (OLIS).
 In 2017, the UO Arts and Administration program was embedded within PPPM.

-In addition to its graduate programs, the Department developed a preprofessional major in Planning, Public Policy and Management.
+In addition to its graduate programs, the department developed a pre-professional major in Planning, Public Policy and Management.
 The major was designed for upper division students with a broad social science background and placed a strong emphasis on experiential learning, internships, and professional skills.

 The Department of Urban and Regional Planning

 Prior to the Department of PPPM, there was the Department of Urban and Regional Planning begun in 1966 at the initiative of Fred Cuthbert, then head of the Department of Landscape Architecture.
 Cuthbert hired William Dale to serve as the first head and sole faculty member of the program.
-In 1969, Richard Ragatz took over as head and two additional positions were filled, giving the Department the necessary FTE required for AIP recognition.
+In 1969, Richard Ragatz took over as head and two additional positions were filled, giving the department the necessary full-time equivalency required for AIP recognition.
 The Master of Urban and Regional Planning (MURP) degree was recognized by the American Planning Association in 1970.

 In 1973, David Povey took over as department head and was soon joined by Maradel Gale and John Baldwin.
 With their common interests in environmental planning and policy, this became a special focus of the department, which continues today.
 Povey had a deep interest in field-based or service learning.
 He developed an alternative to the conventional studio model of planning education by finding opportunities for students to work in controlled situations for real clients and real projects, which were supervised by faculty members.
 He called this experience Community Planning Workshop (CPW).
 The MURP received its first accreditation from the Planning Accreditation Board in 1987.